ELELAB/environments_workshop/conda/conda.md

 In order to make sure that your **environment is truly shareable**, you need to make sure that the contents of your environment are described in such a way that the resulting environment file can be used to re-create your environment on Linux, Mac OS, and Windows. **Conda uses YAML** format **for writing its environment files**.
 YAML is a **human-readable** language that is commonly used for configuration files.

-Creating your project’s Conda environment from a single environment file is a **Conda “best practice”**.
+(Re-)Creating your project’s Conda environment from a single environment file is a **Conda “best practice”**.
 Not only do you have a file to share with collaborators but you also have a **file that can be placed under version control which further enhancing the reproducibility of your research project and workflow.**

 #### Default environment.yml file